How to Find a Divorce Record in Tennessee

 - Notice of Hearing to Approve Irreconcilable Differences Divorce (Form 8)

-STEP 5: After filing Form 1, contact the Clerk after 90 days to inquire about the court date for the Final Divorce Hearing and any other original divorce papers to fill before the hearing date.
-The spouse filing for divorce must fill and file the Notice of Hearing to Approve Irreconcilable Differences Divorce (Form 8) and mail the other spouse a copy.
+STEP 5: After filing Form 1, the petitioner should contact the Clerk after 90 days to inquire about the court date for the Final Divorce Hearing and any other original divorce papers to fill out before the hearing date.
+The individual must also complete and file the Notice of Hearing to Approve Irreconcilable Differences Divorce (Form 8) and mail the other spouse a copy.

 STEP 6: The divorcing parties should go to the courthouse for the final divorce hearing.
 A copy of the Final Decree of Divorce (Form 6) should be taken to the final hearing.

-STEP 7: After the final hearing, the divorcing parties can go to the Court Clerk’s office to obtain signed copies of the Final Divorce Order.
-The Final Divorce Order signed by the Judge is what confirms the official marriage dissolution of the divorcing parties.
+STEP 7: After the final hearing, the divorcing parties can go to the court clerk’s office to obtain signed copies of the Final Divorce Order.
+The Final Divorce Order (the divorce decree) signed by the judge confirms the marriage dissolution in Tennessee.